-What You Need to Know About Coronavirus (COVID-19) and How Access Primary Care Can Help
+What You Need to Know About Coronavirus (COVID-19) and How Secure Health Medical Group Can Help

 With the overlap of influenza (flu) and COVID-19 this season, we understand you might have concerns about your health.
 We hope to provide the information we can to help you feel informed and prepared.

-If you or someone close to you has a fever, cough, or shortness of breath, please call your Access Primary Care physician and ask for help.
+If you or someone close to you has a fever, cough, or shortness of breath, please call your Secure Health Medical Group physician and ask for help.

 For Our Alignment Health Plan Members